FOSTER for Industry

 UKAEA has partnered with STEM Returners on a new programme to help engineers return to work following a career break.

-The 12-week placement programme will be based at Culham Campus, and includes roles in UKAEA’s robotics division, and with UK Industrial Fusion Solutions Ltd (UKIFS), the delivery body for the Spherical Tokamak for Energy Production (STEP) prototype fusion plant to be built at the West Burton site in Nottinghamshire.
+The 12-week placement programme will be based at UKAEA’s Culham Campus, and includes roles in the robotics division and with UK Industrial Fusion Solutions Ltd (UKIFS), the delivery body for the Spherical Tokamak for Energy Production (STEP) prototype fusion plant.

-STEM Returners will source the candidates for the programme, and will provide career coaching and mentoring throughout the paid placement.
-For the right candidates, a permanent role will be offered at the end of the placement.
+STEM Returners will source the candidates for the programme and provide career coaching and mentoring throughout the paid placement.
+For the right candidates, there will be an offer of a permanent role at the end of the placement.

 Visit www.stemreturners.com/placements/ to view STEM Returners’ opportunities.